faraazayn/Ayaan1/README.md

 # Ayaan1
 Test
 </br>
-The first change
+The first change.
 </br>
-The second change
+The second change.